The Easiest Baked Salmon Recipe You’ll Ever Make

 Preparation Steps

-- Drizzle the salmon with olive oil and season with salt and pepper.
+- Drizzle the salmon with olive oil and season both sides with salt, pepper, dill, and thyme.